cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/anti-spoofing-protection.md

 ![Getting spoofed senders via Powershell](media/0e27ffcf-a5db-4c43-a19b-fa62326d5118.jpg)

-In the above image, additional line breaks have been added to make this screenshot fit, but in actuality all the values would appear on a single line.
+In the previous image, additional line breaks have been added to make this screenshot fit, but in actuality all the values would appear on a single line.

 Edit the file and look for the line that corresponds to outlook.com and bing.com, and change the AllowedToSpoof Entry from No to Yes: